altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 So I basically have two choices:

-- Be a responsible, clean coder and de-obfuscate the source maps to find out what's wrong.
+- Be a responsible, clean coder and inspect the source maps by using [@next/bundle-analyzer](https://www.npmjs.com/package/@next/bundle-analyzer) to find out what's wrong.

-- Remember that's a fun project, and double the amount of fun with puzzles and quizzes by guesstimating what it could be.
+- Remember that's a fun project, and double the amount of fun with puzzles by guesstimating what it could be.

-Proceeding with the latter, I know one thing which doesn't get minified: **error messages**, or any other string.
+Proceeding with the latter, I know one thing which doesn't get minified: **error messages!**

 ![](/images/articles/happier-lighthouse/excessively-loaded-code.png)